 Studying abroad will incur additional expenses outside of tuition, room, board, and fees.
 Round-trip airfare, ground transportation, travel documents (passport and visa, if needed), textbooks, insurance, etc., generally are not included and will need to be purchased for participation in the program.

-Each program also has a $500 application fee that is nonrefundable for selected students.
-This fee covers the student’s international insurance, airport transfer and other administrative expenses.
-The $500 fee is not a deposit, and is charged in addition to the program fee, due at the time of application (November 1).
+Each program also has a $200 application fee that is nonrefundable for students selected for participation.
+This fee covers airport transfer and other administrative expenses that impact the students’ program.
+The $200 application fee is not a deposit and is charged in addition to the program fee and health & safety fee, due at the time of application.

-HPU’s Global Experience programs are billed at cost to the student.
+HPU’s Global Experience & Maymester programs are billed at cost to the student.
 For most programs, this fee includes airfare, ground transportation, accommodations, entrance fees, tips and gratuities, and some meals.
 The program fee also includes the cost of the faculty members’ travel and per diem.
-Note that tuition for May-contained programs is billed separately.
+Note that tuition for Maymester (May-contained) programs is billed separately.